davidrg/mars_nwe/README.md

 ## Current Development Status
 The last release by the original author was on 1 September 2000.
 Marco Cavallini of Koan Software produced version 0.99.pl21 on or around 14 June 2003.
-Mario Fetka (@geos_one) released version 0.99.pl22 on 21 May 2012 and 0.99.pl23 on 5
+Mario Fetka ([@geos_one](https://gitea.disconnected-by-peer.at/geos_one)) released version 0.99.pl22 on 21 May 2012 and 0.99.pl23 on 5
-November 2013.
+November 2013

-No further work has been done on this in public since 2013.
+No significant work has been done on this in public since 2013.
 While it all builds and runs on modern linux systems (surprisingly) there are a lot of build warnings and many missing features to be dealt with as well as bugs to be found and squashed.

+Mario Fetka has a [MARS_NWE repository](https://gitea.disconnected-by-peer.at/mars_nwe/mars-nwe) which is likely to be more up-to-date than the code here.

 ## About This Repository
 This repository was initially produced to see what the differences were between the few